Kingdav0002-UI/Sales-Report/README.md

-# Sales Data Analysis Report
+# Sales Data Analysis Report (on microsoft Excel only)

 ## 1. Introduction